epfml/disco/README.md

 :rocket: <https://epfml.github.io/disco/> :rocket:

-If you want to run disco locally or want to contribute, please go to our [developer section](DEV.md)
+If you want to contribute to the development, or run your custom disco instance, please go to our [developer section](DEV.md)

-**Key Question:** Can we keep control over our own data, while still benefitting from joint collaborative training with other participants? - or - Can we train an ML model which is equally good as if all data were in one place, but respect privacy?
+**Key Question:** Can we keep control over our own data, while still benefitting from joint collaborative training with other participants? - or - Can we train an ML model which is equally good as if all data were in one place, but while respecting privacy?
+Federated and decentralized learning make this possible.

-**Federated learning:** The key insight is to share weights instead of data, each user trains on his own machine and periodically shares his learned weights with a central server.
-The server will agreggate all these weights and send them back.
+**Federated learning:** The key insight is to share weight updates instead of data - each user trains on their own device and periodically shares weight updates with a central server, while keeping data local at all times.
+The server will agreggate all these weights between participants, and send them back.

-We support all modern deep learning architectures running on device (currently via [TF.js](https://www.tensorflow.org/js)).
+**Decentralized learning:** Building upon the same principles as in federated learning, decentralized learning achieved allows collaboration and data privacy without the need for a central coordinator.
+Updates are shared purely via [peer2peer](https://peerjs.com/) communication.
+Disco puts users in control of the entire collaborative training process, without a central point of failure.

-**Decentralized learning:** makes this possible, following the same principles as in **federated learning**, but going one step further by removing any central coordinator.
-Disco only uses [peer2peer](https://peerjs.com/) communication, while keeping your data local at all times.
-It puts users in control of the entire collaborative training process, without a central point of failure.
-We support all modern deep learning architectures running on device (currently via [TF.js](https://www.tensorflow.org/js)).
+Disco supports arbitrary deep learning tasks and model architectures, running on your device currently via [TF.js](https://www.tensorflow.org/js)).

-**Applications:** We're investigating many applications which could be enabled by Disco, including from the medical domain.
-Currently we offer a predefined list of training tasks, but will facilitate creating new tasks for everyone soon.
-For now if you have a new application in mind, just send us a pull request.
+**Applications:** Many applications can be enabled by Disco, including for example from the medical domain.
+In addition to a list of predefined training tasks, Disco allows to simply create new tasks, without any need for coding.
+Just specify your deep learning model and choose from several existing dataloaders.

 **Join us:** We follow an open development process - you're more than welcome to join the conversation on [our slack space](https://join.slack.com/t/disco-decentralized/shared_invite/zt-fpsb7c9h-1M9hnbaSonZ7lAgJRTyNsw), as well as on the issues pages here.